 Financial support from your baby’s other parent

 The other parent of your child has a responsibility to pay child maintenance.
-It does not matter if the other parent intends to keep in touch with your baby.
+It does not matter if the other parent intends to keep in touch with your baby or if their name is on the birth certificate or not.
 The amount you get is based on the other parent’s income and the number of children they already have.
 Child maintenance does not affect any benefits or tax credits.